 The purpose of this article was to conduct research on employee engagement as for personal and professional development and how employee engagement has a win for any organization.
 Also from a HR stand point, this study would have an importance to create synergy within the external and internal environment of the organization.
 The authors utilized several instruments to gather the data they needed.
 The first was by use of a questionnaire.
 According to Jha & Kumar, (2016), “The collection method has been through mail, direct approach and phone.”
-(P.25) The second method utilized was literature review of various “reports, Journals, Articles and Websites.”
-(Jha & Kumar, 2016) The main method of this study was exploratory and descriptive in nature.
+(P.25) The second method utilized was literature review of various “reports, Journals, Articles and Websites.”<Delete period> (Jha & Kumar, 2016)[.]
+The main method of this study was exploratory and descriptive in nature.
 (Jha & Kumar, 2016) The final outcome of this study showed a various facet of problems with the data collected from the surveys and literature review.
 Giving your employees the appreciation, respect, and let them know how much the value of their work effects the business will go a long way.
 This in turn gives a personnel touch to the leadership team.

 Article Four: Employee engagement- A bond between employee and